-Types of Torts in Geneseo, Illinois
+Types of Torts in Geneseo, New York

-Negligence: This is by far the tort that is most often dealt with in the courts of Geneseo, Illinois.
+Negligence: This is by far the tort that is most commonly dealt with in the courts of Geneseo, New York.
 Put simply, negligence is a failure to exercise a reasonable amount of care, and causing harm to someone as a result.
 For instance, driving 30 miles per hour over the speed limit is obviously very careless.
 So, if you are driving that fast, and your speed causes you to get into an accident that harms someone else (either their body or their property), you have committed negligence, and will be obligated to compensate the victim for the harm that you caused.
-You should know, however, that this is just an discernible example, and there are a practically infinite number of situations in which a negligence lawsuit can arise.
+You should know, however, that this is just an noticeable example, and there are a practically infinite number of situations in which a negligence lawsuit can arise.

 Fraud: Fraud is an intentional tort, unlike negligence.
 It is also dealt with fairly frequently by courts in Geneseo, New York.
 Fraud is a lie that one person tells to another, with the intent to harm the other person, normally by inducing them to give money or property to the person committing the fraud.
 Fraud can occur in a wide number of different contexts.
 For instance, suppose a jeweler tries to sell a fake diamond to a customer, by passing it off as the real thing.
 If the customer believes the jeweler's lie, and bases his buying decision on it, the jeweler has committed fraud.
 If the customer discovers this fraud, he will be able to sue the jeweler, and recover, at the very least, the difference between the value of the fake diamond, and what he paid for it.